sashalex64/single-page-responsive_no_ruby/README.md

 # Responsive Single Page Design Tutorial
-Using Sass, Compass, Susy, jquery plugins and effects.(Libsass only)
+Same tutorial project but using Sass, Susy, jquery.
+No Ruby, no Compass.